Moving Average Indicator

 Linear Weighted Moving Average

-• Five WMAs with the periods of 5, 15, 30, 60, 90.
+1. Five WMAs with periods of 5, 15, 30, 60, and 90.

-• RSI oscillator, period is 5, levels are 40 and 60.
+2. RSI oscillator with a period of 5, using levels of 40 and 60.

 Trading with Linearly Weighted Moving Average